snowplow/scala-forex/README.md

 #### 3.2.7 Specific EOD rate without cache

-Conversion using the EOD rate for a specific date, note that GBP is set to the base currency, this conversion will be done via HTTP request:
+Conversion using the EOD rate for a specific date, _(no cacheing)_:

 ```scala
 import org.joda.time.DateTime